The Inn at Little Washington Restaurant: 14 Insider Tips

 The White Moose Inn in Washington, Virginia

-No one is going to want to volunteer to be the DD on a night like this.
+Trust me, no one’s going to want to volunteer as the designated driver after a night like that.

 Luxury B&B with a delicious gourmet breakfast.
 4 min. walk to the Inn.

-Beautifully renovated charming country Inn that also has an incredible dining experience with the former chef of D.C.’s 2-star Michelin restaurant Pineapple & Pearls.
+Beautifully renovated Inn with an incredible dining experience.
 4 min. drive to the Inn.

 Friendly B&B with a great morning breakfast.
 4 min. walk to the Inn.